garygr2002/Rebalance/README.md

 If ant is not installed in your Linux environment, you may install it using the following command: <pre>sudo apt install ant</pre>

 The software also uses the jetbrains annotations jar, version 20.1.0.
 To build the software, you will need to acquire the annotations jar from an IntelliJ installation, or directly from the Internet.
 Only the jar is required, but it must be available from a relative path of <i>...org/jetbrains/annotations/20.1.0/</i> from where you install it.
 Call this installation directory '<i>x</i>'.
-Edit the <i>build.properties</i> file in this directory, and follow the instructions therein to set the <i>path.variable.maven_repository</i> variable with the location of your annotations jar, '<i>x</i>'.
+Edit the <i>build.properties</i> file in this directory, and follow the instructions therein to set the <i>path.variable.maven_repository</i> variable with path to your annotations jar, '<i>x</i>'.
 Set the <i>jdk.home.11</i> variable with the path to your Java 11+ jdk.
-You should now be ready to build the software using the ant command from a terminal in the directory containing this markdown file.
+You should now be ready to build the software using the ant command from a terminal in the directory containing this markdown file in your cloned repository.

 ## Usage

 The software uses Java preferences to maintain persistent settings.
 Currently, settings are not user-specific.
-If preferences have not been previously set, you will see something similar to the following terminal when running the software with the 'p' option:
+If preferences have not been previously set, you will see something similar to the following terminal window when running the software with the 'p' option:

 ![alt text](assets/images/preferences_reset.png)

 Minimum runtime settings are achieved by using the 'm' option, which will set the logging levels and thresholds to sane values.
 The option will also set the known, long-term inflation percentage, and the rebalance limit for same fund-types.
 Finally, this option sets a default as the source for the data files.
-You will see something similar to the following terminal when running the software after the 'm' and 'p' options:
+You will see something similar to the following terminal window when running the software after the 'm' and 'p' options:

 ![alt text](assets/images/minimum_preferences.png)

 You may reset the source directory for the data file using the 's' option.
-You will see something similar to the following terminal when running the software after the 's' and 'p' options:
+The argument to the 's' option must be a valid absolute path, or valid path relative to the current directory.
+You will see something similar to the following terminal window when running the software after the 's' and 'p' options:

 ![alt text](assets/images/data_set.png)

 You may set the critical component of the destination directory for backup using the 'u' option.
-For this option, the same prefix for the data source directory is assumed.
-You will see something similar to the following terminal when running the software after the 'u' and 'p' options:
+For this option, the home directory of the user is assumed as a prefix, and the final element of the data source directory is assumed as a suffix.
+You will see something similar to the following terminal window when running the software after the 'u' and 'p' options:

 ![alt text](assets/images/use_set.png)

 You may set current and historical valuations for the Standard and Poor 500 using the 'c', 'h' and 't' options.
 These options stand for 'close (last)', 'high' and 'today' respectively.
 The software uses these settings to automatically adjust investor-specific equity weights given in the portfolio csv file.
 The software will always make adjustments for today's valuation of the S&P 500 versus last close, but an equity adjustment of today's setting versus historical high is a per-investor preference.
 Read further in this document, or explore the description of the csv files for more information.
 Please note that it is not required to set valuations for the S&P 500 in order for the software to run correctly.
-When one or more of these preferences are not set, the software will skip the adjustment.
-You will see something similar to the following terminal when running the software after the 'c', 'h', 't' and 'p' options:
+When one or more of these preferences are not set, the software will skip the adjustments.
+You will see something similar to the following terminal window when running the software after the 'c', 'h', 't' and 'p' options:

 ![alt text](assets/images/SandP500_set.png)